-- 1) Water,
+- 1) Water.

 - 2) Irrigable,

 - 3) Conditional restricted layer,

 - 4) Conditional permeability,

 - 5) Conditional drainage, water table, salinity,

 - 6) Non-irrigable due to slope, and

 - 7) Non-irrigable.

 We included all soil components within a map unit to aggregate soil component irrigability ratings to the map unit level.
 For each map unit, we employed a two-step process with tiebreakers specified in Table 2.1 for the permissive and restrictive scenarios, respectively.
 In the two-step process, we first classified the soils in terms of the four irrigation types, and then in terms of the seven irrigation functional groups.
 During the classification process, we also needed to make assumptions about tiebreaking scenarios when determining the dominant conditions as we aggregated the soil component properties to the soil irrigability ratings at the map unit level.
 We made different assumptions under two different scenarios: permissive and restrictive.
-Under the permissive scenario, we prioritized the conditions most suitable for irrigation (given water is not a dominant condition).
+Under the permissive scenario, we prioritized the conditions most suitable for irrigation (given water is not a dominant condition), while under the restrictive scenario, we prioritized the conditions least suitable for irrigation (given water is not a dominant condition).